 So once you have made these decisions and assembled your supplies you are ready to get started making yogurt.

-- Milk- Preferably raw (from Jersey cows if possible or goat, this is A2 milk), second best non-homogonized low temp pasteurized whole milk, third best homogoized pasturized whole milk.
+- Milk- Preferably raw (from Jersey cows if possible or goat, this is A2 milk), second best non-homogonized low temp pasteurized whole milk, third best homogenized pasteurized whole milk.
 Never use Ultra Pasteurized milk.
 You can also use heavy cream either raw or pasteurized with not additives.

 - Thermometer (to keep track of the milk temperature)

-- Jar to make milk in (I prefer Pickl-It jars)
+- Jar to make milk in (I prefer Probiotic Jars)

 - Pot to heat milk in